Why nonverbal communication is important

-But negative nonverbal communication might send the message that you don’t care or don’t want to spend time with your child.
+Nonverbal communication can be negative too – for example, not answering your child when they talk to you.
+This kind of nonverbal communication isn’t good for your relationship with your child.
+It might send the message that you don’t care or don’t want to spend time with your child.
 Children can feel rejected or let down if this happens consistently.

-Here are some ideas for positive nonverbal communication:
+Here are ideas for using positive nonverbal communication in your everyday interactions with your child:

 - Touch your child’s arm to let your child know you’re interested and you care about what they’re saying or doing.

-- Turn to face your child and use lots of eye contact.
+- Turn to face your child and use plenty of eye contact.
 This says, ‘I’m giving you my full attention’ and ‘You’re important to me’.

 - Bend down to your child’s level.
 This shows you want to be close and helps your child feel secure.
 It also helps with eye contact, especially for younger children.